SkymouseStudios/skymse-jekyll/_posts/2018-07-10-10-best-apps-for-business-owners.md

 * Take notes on the go...I LOVE the **top bar note taker**—I use it every day.
 * Share notes and notebooks with other members of your team or with your clients.

-_(This next paragraph really weakens everything you have been trying to say.
-Maybe you can say something more along the lines of, "Evernote has been around for a while and there are other similar options, but this is still my go-to organizational and note-taking tool."
-If you do keep this paragraph, move it to the end somewhere.
-It interrupts your flow.)_

-I'll be honest I've been using this for a while, so there may be a better option.
-I've been messing around in Boostnote recently.

 At Skymouse, we use Evernote for meeting notes, notes about what our clients needs are, and research.
 We do a lot of sorting with our tags and _(here you might want to give an example.
 Your original draft had some examples in the first paragraph, but I got rid of it._) I'm going to publish a post about Evernote which will....in the next couple weeks, so subscribe to make sure you don't miss it! _(what will make that post different from this one?
 Maybe "teach you how to use Evernote systematically and effectively" or something even more specific that will benefit your reader._

-What's new in Evernote 2018?
+### What's new in Evernote 2018?

 They just added templates which is a sweet way to get started quickly and standardize some of your information.

+### A word of warning

-Note: Evernote is only useful if you use it systematically.
+Evernote is only useful if you use it systematically.
 It also works way better if you use for everything.
 So for us, we don't use work docs for internal purposes, we put it all into Evernote. _(I don't understand that last line.
 Actually I am a little fuzzy on the whole paragraph and what it really means.)_

 You should also be aware that with the free version of the Evernote app you can only sync 2 devices at a time. _(You could just mention this on your bulleted list above when you mention its features.)_

-Alternate apps to Evernote:
+### Alternates to Evernote

 * BoostNote
 * Dropbox Paper